glazor14/TAAC/README.md

 # TAAC
-Source code for the Tuscarora Athletic Ambassadors Club
+The Tuscarora Athletic Ambassadors Club is organized to encourage and recognize volunteerism for Tuscarora athletic events.